mingboi95/volatility_nlp/README.md

 # BT4222 - Applied Machine Learning
 Predicting the Stock Market using Twitter NLP and Sentiment Analysis

 `code` is our final code for the module.
-Demo folder is our deliverable, with `demo` showing how to utilise the code for your own needs.
-Please setup your environment according to environments.yml or requirements.txt
-Crucially, Theano backend for Keras must be enabled.
+Demo folder contains our deliverable, with `demo` showing how to utilise the code for your own needs.
+Please setup your environment according to `environments.yml` or `requirements.txt` Crucially, Theano backend for Keras must be enabled.